The Negotiation (film): Plot

 Chae-youn convinced Secretary Gong to reveal the true location of Hwang and his cronies, so that they can stop Min.
 Min shoots Koo, activates the bomb via a detonator, and Chae-youn arrives at the lounge to finally meet Min.
 She apologizes to Min for not being able to protect Hyun-ju, and she vows to defend Min at any cost to bring the remaining cronies to justice.
 Min reveals to her that he asked Hyun-ju to betray Koo by stealing every bit of information he had.
 He believed that his plan ultimately led to his sister's death.
 He raises the gun at Hwang, and he was shot to the head by a sniper outside.
 A flashback reveals that Min backfired with his plan, telling his sister that the plan is too dangerous after all.
-However, Hyun-ju wanted to proceed with the plan, so that the two of them can find a place to live in silence and peace.
+However, Hyun-ju wanted to proceed with the plan, so that the two of them could find a place to live in silence and peace.

-As the team arrive to escort Hwang, Park, Son, and Chae-youn outside, Chae-youn overheard that the detonator wasn't actually turned on, and it was Min's plan to die in the end, and bring the corrupt men to justice.
+As the team arrived to escort Hwang, Park, Son, and Chae-youn outside, Chae-youn overheard that the detonator wasn't actually turned on, and it was Min's plan to die in the end, and bring the corrupt men to justice.
 Chae-youn chases Hwang outside, prematurely telling them of their arrest as she shouts their rights to them.
 As their car leaves, the reporters then surround Chae-youn.
 Chae-youn and Ahn went to an overlooking spot, where they made a makeshift memorial for Min and Hyun-ju.
 Chae-youn shows Ahn of Min's pen drive presumably with the dealings of Hwang and his cronies, as stolen by Hyun-ju.
 In court, Hwang, Park, Son, and Chae-youn appear, with Chae-youn as a prime witness.
 The pen drive is revealed to the court as evidence, and the film ends with Chae-youn reciting an oath.